RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

   - **ECS**, is a powerful *container-orchestation* service that supports Docker containers.

-  - **ECR**, is a *Docker container registry*, to easly store, manage and deploy Docker container images.
+  - **ECR**, is a *Docker container registry*, to easily store, manage and deploy Docker container images.

   - **Ekastic beanstalk**, allows to deploy ans scale web applications ans services, using *Apache* and *Microsoft IIS*.